 - Preheat a large skillet over medium heat.

 - Spiralize zucchinis with a spiralizer.
-(If using mandoline/veggie peeler and knife technique you will need longer for this step, so start the whole recipe by preparing your noodles first, with a spiralizer it won't take more than 5 minutes, so can be done while waiting for chickpeas to finish roasting and pan is preheating).
+(If using mandoline/veggie peeler and knife technique you will need longer for this step, so start the whole recipe by preparing your noodles first, with a spiralizer it won't take longer than 5 minutes, so can be done while waiting for chickpeas to finish roasting and pan is preheating).

 - Add a splash of olive oil to the hot pan, add zucchini noodles, sprinkle with salt and stir constantly for the zucchini to be able to release it's steam upwards instead of into the pan.
 Remove from the pan as soon as slightly soft.